South African Recipes & Cuisine

-The Khoi-San, remnants of these people, live in the Kalahari Desert, still relatively free from the unnecessary trappings of civilization.
+The Khoi-San, remnants of these people, live in the Kalahari Desert, still relatively free from the unnecessary trappings of civilisation.

-The need for food began the colonization of South Africa.
+The need for food began the colonisation of South Africa.
 The Dutch East India Company needed a re-provisioning station to supply the ships bound for Malaysia with fresh foods after their long trips.

 Jan van Riebeeck landed in the Cape in 1652 with orders to establish a farm in order to provide fresh vegetables and meat for the ships rounding the Cape.

-For labor, the Dutch imported slaves from Sumatra.
+For labour, the Dutch imported slaves from Sumatra.
 These slaves became known as Cape Malays and brought their traditions, spices and recipes with them.